 - Weather: Snowfall and freezing weather is common in the winters and severe thunderstorms may happen in the warmer months.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Cincinnati without delay.
-You can select your official move date when completing the form.
-Start the process here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Cincinnati Start the process here.

 Where to live in Cincinnati